-God chose to let His will be done here on earth by means of using people - by means of using an Esther and her uncle, by means of using you and me.
+God chose to let His will be done here on earth by means of using people - by means of using Esther and her uncle, by means of using you and me.

 The story of Esther thus reminds us that we can always depend on God - no matter what we have to face, we do not have to face it alone.
 Nothing ever happens by chance - there is a reason for everything that happens to you, even if you don't understand it at the time.
-But it also reminds us that God created each one of us with a purpose - that He wants to use us here on earth.
+But it also reminds us that God created each one of us for a purpose, that He wants to use us here on earth.

-In the time of crisis Esther's uncle said to her: Who knows-maybe it was for a time like this that you were made Queen!
-And today I want to say to you: Who knows - maybe it was for a time like this that you are in the situation you are at the moment
+In the time of crisis, Esther's uncle said to her: Who knows-maybe it was for a time like this that you were made queen!
+And today I want to say to you: Who knows - maybe it was for a time like this that you are in the situation you are at the moment;

-Maybe it was for a time like this that you are a member of this Church, Maybe it was for a time like this that you set foot in this Church for the first time ever ...
-Remember: nothing ever happens by chance but from God's sustaining fatherly hand!
+Maybe it was for a time like this that you are a member of this Church;

+Maybe it was for a time like this that you set foot in this Church for the first time ever;